EFSCOIN/EFS/README.md

 # NOOBS (New Out of Box Software)
-#### An easy Operating System installer for the Raspberry Pi
+#### An easy Operating System installer for the EFSCOIN Efs

-NOOBS is designed to make it easy to select and install operating systems for the Raspberry Pi without having to worry about manually imaging your SD card.
+NOOBS is designed to make it easy to select and install operating systems for the EFSCOIN Efs without having to worry about manually imaging your SD card.

-The latest official release of NOOBS can be downloaded from http://downloads.raspberrypi.org/NOOBS_latest
+The latest official release of NOOBS can be downloaded from [Noobs] (https://github.com/efscoin/NOOBS).

-For information on previous releases and version changelists, visit https://github.com/raspberrypi/noobs/releases
+For information on previous releases and version changelists, visit https://github.com/efscoin/noobs/releases.

 ![alt text](screenshots/os_installed.png "NOOBS Interface")

 <sup>*NOTE: The list of OSes in this image is indicative only.
-It will vary according to your Raspberry Pi model and the availability of OSes on our remote download repository.</sup>
+It will vary according to your EFSCOIN Efs model and the availability of OSes on our remote download repository.</sup>

 ### About
 On first boot NOOBS will repartition your SD card and allow you to select which OSes you want to install from a list.
 This OS list is automatically generated from both locally available OSes (i.e. those contained in the `/os` directory on disk) or those available from our remote repository (network connection required).